Breaking the cubic barrier in the Solovay-Kitaev algorithm: Background on Lie groups

-The final inequality in \eqref{e:cnle}, that $\ccan_G(\omega) < \infty$ whenever $\omega$ is a non-trivial group word, is not true for solvable Lie groups.
-We first consider the special case $G = \PSL(2,\C)$.
-It was first proven by Schottky \cite{Schottky:mehrfach} that $\PSL(2,\C)$ contains non-abelian free groups.
+The final inequality in \eqref{e:cnle}, that $\ccan_G(\omega) < \infty$ whenever $\omega$ is a nontrivial group word, is not true for solvable Lie groups.
+To prove it when $G$ is semisimple, we first consider the special case $G = \PSL(2,\C)$.
+It was first proven by Schottky \cite{Schottky:mehrfach} that $\PSL(2,\C)$ contains nonabelian free groups.
 In particular, if $a,b \in \PSL(2,\C)$ generate a free group $F_2$, then the elements $b^nab^{-n}$, for all integers $n \in \Z$, are all conjugate and are all freely independent as well; they generate an $F_\infty$.
-It follows that if $\omega \in F_k$ is any non-trivial word, then $\omega(g_1,\ldots,g_k)$ is a non-constant function on conjugate group elements in $\PSL(2,\C)$.
-It is also a complex analytic function (indeed, a polynomial), so it has a non-trivial power series at the identity, which means that
+It follows that if $\omega \in F_k$ is any nontrivial word, then it is a nonconstant function on conjugate group elements in $\PSL(2,\C)$.
+It is also a complex analytic function (indeed, a polynomial), so it has a nontrivial power series at the identity, which means that

-We can prove that $\ccan_G(\omega) < \infty$ for any semisimple real Lie group $G$ by stepping through the following reductions: \begin{enumerate} \item Since \equ{e:can} is a local statement in $G[[\eps]]_0$, we can replace $G$ by $G_{\min}$ and assume that $G$ is semisimple real algebraic. \item Since \equ{e:can} is an algebraic identity, we can replace a semisimple real algebraic $G$ by its complexification $G_\C$. \item If $G$ is complex semisimple, then (by the classification of such Lie groups), $G$ contains either $\SL(2,\C)$ or $\PSL(2,\C)$ as a subgroup.
+We can prove that $\ccan_G(\omega) < \infty$ for any semisimple real Lie group $G$ by stepping through the following reductions: \begin{enumerate} \item Since $\ccan_G(\omega)$ depends only on the Lie algebra $L$ of $G$ and the action of $G_{\min}$ on $L$, we can replace $G$ by $G_{\min}$ and assume that $G$ is algebraic. \item Since \equ{e:can} is an algebraic identity, we can replace a semisimple real algebraic $G$ by its complexification $G_\C$. \item If $G$ is complex semisimple, then by the classification of such Lie groups, $G$ contains either $\SL(2,\C)$ or $\PSL(2,\C)$ as a subgroup.
 In the former case, we can again pass to $\SL(2,\C)_{\min} \cong \PSL(2,\C)$. \end{enumerate}

-\Equ{e:cnlim} requires yet a different approach.
+\Equ{e:cnlim} requires a different approach.
 We can replace $\SU(d)$ by its complexification $\SL(d,\C)$, since (as in the previous paragraph)

-The idea is to build a copy of the free nilpotent group $N_{k,n-1}$ in $\SL(d,\C)[[\eps]]_0/\eps^n$ for a large enough value of $d$.
-To this end, we need the following facts about nilpotent groups, due variously to Jennings, Hall, and Mal'cev \cite{CMZ:nil}: \begin{enumerate} \item Every free nilpotent group is $N_{k,n}$ is torsion-free. \item If $N$ is a finitely generated, torsion-free nilpotent group, then it can be constructed as a copy of $\Z^m$ for some $m$, with a polynomial multiplication law. \item Using the polynomial multiplication law, any such $N$ has a real completion $N(\R)$, which has the same polynomial multiplication law on $\R^m$ and is a nilpotent Lie group. \item The completion $N(\R)$ can be represented as a closed group of unitriangular matrices of some size $t$. \end{enumerate} A simple example of these results is the integer Heisenberg group $H(\Z) \cong N_{2,2}$, which is typically defined as the group of all unitriangular matrices in $\SL(3,\Z)$.
-It is given by a quadratic group law on $\Z^3$, and it has a completion $H(\R)$ in $\SL(3,\R)$.